-Curriculum Components Area Specific Examples · opportunities available, and make informed decisions regarding future academic studies and occupational goals 1.1.3 Beginners' skill set to facilitate entry to further studies and/or work Students will be able to: - understand the nature of science and the process of scientific inquiry - how scientific ideas are discovered, developed, tested and communicated - identify how scientific knowledge and skills are applied in a wide range of essential functions in various industries, trades and professions - demonstrate the application of scientific knowledge and skills in a range of work-related contexts and follow appropriate procedures, taking health and safety issues into account - be aware of the social, legal and ethical responsibilities related to the application of science, and how science can be used to improve the well-being of humankind and the environment - understand and explore careers in 1.1.4 Foundation knowledge developed in basic education and Secondary 4 Applied Science Built upon the foundation acquired in: - Science Education, for instance, fundamental scientific concepts, experimental and laboratory techniques, as well as skills in using scientific instruments and equipment acquired in Physics, Chemistry and Biology lay the foundation for further studies in environmental science, astronomy and space science, medical science, sports science, health care, psychology, etc - Technology Education, for instance, concepts introduced in the Health Management and Social Care curriculum (e.g. the health care system, issues of health and illness) and Biology (e.g. genetics and evolution, organisms and environment) provide essential knowledge for medical science.
-The Technology and Living curriculum (e.g. nutrition) can also be applied in the study
+Curriculum Components Area Specific Examples opportunities available, and make informed decisions regarding future academic studies and occupational goals 1.1.3 Beginners' skill set to facilitate entry to further studies and/or work Students will be able to: understand the nature of science and the process of scientific inquiry - how scientific ideas are discovered, developed, tested and communicated identify how scientific knowledge and skills are applied in a wide range of essential functions in various industries, trades and professions demonstrate the application of scientific knowledge and skills in a range of work-related contexts and follow appropriate procedures, taking health and safety issues into account be aware of the social, legal and ethical responsibilities related to the application of science, and how science can be used to improve the well-being of humankind and the environment understand and explore careers in Applied Science and STEM -related fields 1.1.4 Foundation knowledge developed in junior secondary education and Secondary 4 Built upon the foundation acquired in: Science Education, for instance, fundamental scientific concepts, experimental and laboratory techniques, as well as skills in using scientific instruments and equipment acquired in Physics, Chemistry and Biology lay the foundation for further studies in environmental science, astronomy and space science, medical science, sports science, health care, psychology, etc Technology Education, for instance, concepts introduced in the Health Management and Social Care curriculum (e.g. the health care system, issues of health and illness) and Biology (e.g. genetics and evolution, organisms and environment) provide essential